-- salt and pepper
+- fine sea salt and pepper

 - 2 tablespoons tomato paste

-- 125 g/ 4.4 oz/ 2 cups cooked black beans
+- 2 cups cooked black beans 125 g/ 4.5 oz

 - 1 large avocado

-- 4 large tortillas
+- 4 large tortillas Note 3

 - 1 lime

-- sour cream to serve
+- sour cream to serve Note 5

-- Add the dried oregano, paprika powder, cayenne pepper, cumin, coriander, salt (½ to 1 teaspoon to taste) and pepper.
-Stir in the tomato paste and the water as well.
-As mentioned above you could replace the tomato paste and the water with about 4 heaped tablespoons of salsa of choice.
+- Add the dried oregano, paprika powder, cayenne pepper, cumin, coriander, salt (½ to 1 teaspoon to taste), and pepper.
+Stir in the tomato paste and the water (Note 2).
+Add the drained black beans.

-Add the drain black beans.
-Stir well and cook on medium-low heat for about 5 minutes.
+- Cook beef filling: Stir well and cook on medium-low heat for about 5 minutes.

-Repeat with the remaining tortillas and filling.
+- Repeat with the remaining tortillas and filling.

-Serve immediately with tomatoes or tomato salsa, sour cream and lime wedges.
+- Serve immediately with tomatoes or tomato salsa, sour cream, and lime wedges.

 - You could replace the tomato paste and water with about 4-5 tablespoons of salsa of choice.